vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Fix: Don't show the brackets if the person doesn't have a role
 - Update: Change Map selectors `No Route Lines`/`No Tracks` to `Route Lines`/`Tracks`
 - New: Added Track and Attachments columns for the logbook table.
 Shows if a flight record has a track attached and amount of the attachments.
 Hidden by default